schar/sem2/index.md

 Welcome to the website for Semantics II (Spring 2018).
 Below is an up-to-date overview of our schedule, with links to notes from class where applicable.
-Copies of the readings can be found, naturally, under the `Readings` tab (you'll need to use the provided password to access them).
+The readings can be found, naturally, under the [Readings](/readings.html) tab (you'll need to use the provided password to access them).

 <div class="pa3">
 <div class="overflow-auto">